• Skip to primary navigation

 Now that my raised beds are about seven years old, it’s time to get serious about soil.
 I was disappointed last year with some of our vegetable harvest, especially the peppers.
 This year, I’m taking a few steps to replenish the soil:

-• Mushroom compost: I bought mushroom compost to add to the raised beds in the vegetable garden.
-What is mushroom compost?
-It’s a rich composted blend of growing media used in the mushroom farming industry.
-Most of it comes from Pennsylvania, which is where my friend is from and why she has it trucked into Virginia for crazed gardeners like me.
+• Mushroom compost: Mushroom compost is rich composted blend of growing media used in the mushroom farming industry.
 It’s composted hay, straw, horse stall bedding, manure, cocoa shells, gypsum and peat moss.
 The gypsum adds lime to the mixture, which is excellent for our acidic soils.
 Mushroom compost improves soil structure, adds nutrients, and balances soil pH.
-Helen says that every time is rains, some nutrients wash into the soil from it, too, which I love.
-I’ll let you know how it works with my veggies.
 For more information on mushroom compost, see Mushroom Compost.

 • How to Plan a Raised Bed Vegetable Garden